Compromised Accounts...Next Steps

 What is a Compromised Account?

 Think your account may have been compromised?
-Follow the procedures below to secure your BGSU Account.
+Follow these procedures to secure your BGSU account:

 Change your BGSU Password

-- Contact the Technology Support Center and ask to speak with the Information Security Office to discuss how to best respond if any sensitive information may have been exposed.
+- Contact Information Technology Services and ask to speak with the Information Security Office to discuss how to best respond if any sensitive information may have been exposed.

 Update and Scan

 Make sure your mobile device or computer is running the latest version of its operating system.
 Commonly known software bugs are fixed in these updates and help protect your computer or mobile device from attacks.

 Install a brand name anti-virus product on your computer.
 Schedule the program to run on a daily/weekly basis.
 Also, be sure to keep the virus definition file updated.
 This file will have a list of all known computer viruses/malware and will help to keep you protected.